DTS-And-Eaglepoint-Funding/MailClientAutoConfig/README.md

 ## Setup using Apache 2

 In this example, we'll be setting things up for the example.com mail server, running Linux and Apache 2.
 The organization also uses a number of mail addresses on example.org, hosted on the same mail server.
-Some of the details are glanced over here because they differ per Linux distro.
+Some details are glanced over here because they differ per Linux distro.

-1. Create a new directory that will contain the web site.
+1. Create a new directory that will contain the website.
 In this example, we'll use `/var/www/autoconfig`
 2. Place the code from folder `src` inside the new directory
 3. Copy or rename autoconfig.settings.sample.php to autoconfig.settings.php
 4. Create a new VirtualHost configuration in Apache: